 Adrenaline seekers can try Go-kart racing.
 Or take a bungee plunge 764 feet down the Macau Tower – touted as the world’s highest bungee platform.
 If you’re feeling really adventurous you can do it at night for an alternative way to admire the Macao skyline.
 The Skywalk and Tower Climb offer other ways to get your kicks from this skyscraper.

 For something a bit different and less universally explored, Three Lamps District, otherwise known as Little Myanmar, brings to life some of the tastiest Burmese-Macanese experiences.
 The fish noodle soup is especially worthy of a try.

-For something artistic, the Chinnery Murals at Cathedral Square depict a snapshot of Macau in early 19th century and are some of the best outdoor artworks in the city.
+For something artistic, the Chinnery Murals at Cathedral Square depict a snapshot of Macao in early 19th century and are some of the best outdoor artworks in the city.

-For something cultural, the stilt houses of Coloane offer a glimpse of Macau’s heyday as an idyllic fishing village.
-While the fishing boats have left, it’s still one of the most untouched areas in the ever-flourishing Macau.
+For something cultural, the stilt houses of Coloane offer a glimpse of Macao’s heyday as an idyllic fishing village.
+While the fishing boats have left, it’s still one of the most untouched areas in the ever-flourishing Macao.